zhiqipan/grid-explorer-app/README.md

 > In the above two worlds, state-based agents fail because they hold a wrong version of model (failing to consider wind), while action-based agents (e.g. Sarsa Monte-Carlo and Q-learning Monte-Carlo) don't rely on a pre-known model.

-- `changing maze` world needs yourself to chance the world, this is a typical demo for changing environment.
+- `changing maze` world needs yourself to change the world (to remove an block and add another), this is a typical demo for changing environment.
 Refer to textbook *Reinforcement Learning: An Introduction Chapter 8.3* to understand more

 #### 2. Construct your own world